apache/druid/docs/configuration/index.md

 This section describes configurations that control behavior of Druid's query types, applicable to Broker, Historical, and MiddleManager processes.

-Any [Query Context General Parameter](../querying/query-context.html#general-parameters) default value (Hardcoded value in code) can be overriden by setting runtime property in the format of `druid.query.{property_key}`.
+Any [Query Context General Parameter](../querying/query-context.html#general-parameters) default value can be overridden by setting runtime property in the format of `druid.query.{property_key}`.
-Note that the runtime property value can be overriden if value for the same key is explicitly specify in the query contexts.
+Note that the runtime property value can be overridden if value for the same key is explicitly specify in the query contexts.

 ### Query vectorization config